abberr/chess-engine/README.md

 #### Transposition table with Zobrist Hashing
 When searching, we usually encounter the same position multiple times.
 In to order to avoid this, we generate a hash (using something called Zobrist Hash) for every position searched and store them in a Transposition table.
 This greatly reduces the search-space and isn't very costly as long as the hashing is cheap (which it is).
 #### Move ordering
-When generation possible moves to search, we want to order them from best to worst in order to prune as many moves as possible.
-Since we dont know what moves are best, we can make educated guesses.
+When generating possible moves to search, we want to order them from best to worst in order to prune as many moves as possible.
+Since we dont know what moves are best, we make educated guesses.
 For example, capturing a queen with a pawn is very likely to be a good move.
 #### Quiescence Search
 When the desired depth of the minimax search is reached, we continue searching, but only with capturing moves, until we reach a "quiet" position.
-#### perft
+#### Perft
 Perft is used to count all the leaf nodes of a position at a certain depth.
-When debugging, we can compare the number with predetermined values to check if all possible moves have been generated.
+When debugging, we can compare the number of nodes with predetermined values to check if all possible moves have been generated.
 #### UCI protocol
 UCI is a protocol used to communicate with other chess engines and frameworks.
+When testing a chess engine, it's important to compare it to other engines.
+#### Iterative deepening
+Instead of searching to a certain depth, start with a depth

-## TODO
+## Improvements
 - Improve static evaluation method with pawn structure
+- Killer heuristic
 - Null move pruning (https://www.chessprogramming.org/Null_Move_Pruning)
 - Check extension (https://www.chessprogramming.org/Check_Extensions)

-### Stats
+## Stats

 perft with depth 5\
 `4865351 moves calculated in 1870ms.
 Evaluations per second: 2601792.0`